 |Other Names||Auvergne Pointer, Bleu d'Auvergne, Braque Francais|

-These doggies originate from the region of Auvergne in France and were originally bred to hunt, retrieve and point.
+These dogs originate from the region of Auvergne in France and were originally bred to hunt, retrieve and point.
 Unfortunately, much of their origins are unknown but it’s speculated that they came about in Auvergne by the Knights of St. John, who were driven out of Malta by Napoleon in 1798.
-However, it has been considered more likely that they came about by crossing over doggies native to the region.
-During the 1920’s and 30’s, the breed became increasingly popular both in France and also other places across the globe!
-This was due to their fantastic reputation for being adaptable and trustworthy doggies.
-But with the onset of WW2, the breeds numbers began to drop and at one point they very nearly completely vanished!
+It has however been considered more likely that they came about by crossing dogs native to the region.
+During the 1920s and ’30s, the breed became increasingly popular both in France and across the globe!
+This was due to their fantastic reputation for being adaptable and trustworthy.
+With the onset of WW2, the breeds numbers began to drop and at one point they very nearly completely vanished!
 However, some truly dedicated breeders were able to save them from extinction and the numbers of the Braque D’Auvergne's are slowly starting to rise again.